This is a post about what you need about UK travel ETA in 2026.

 Important Considerations

-– Not a Visa: The ETA is not a visa.
-It grants permission to travel to the UK but does not guarantee entry.
-Upon arrival, Border Force officers will determine entry eligibility.
+- Not a visa: The ETA grants permission to travel to the UK but does not guarantee entry.
+Border Force officers make the final decision on arrival.

-– Stay Duration: The ETA allows stays of up to six months for tourism, business or short-term study and up to three months for certain work-related activities.
+- Stay duration: The ETA allows stays of up to six months for tourism, business or short-term study.

 Upcoming Changes in European Travel